Prag8855/aab/content/guides/german-health-insurance/for-students.md

 Date_created: 2025-06-02
 ---

-When you study in Germany, you must choose health insurance.
+To study in Germany, you need health insurance.
 This guide helps you choose the best health insurance for students.

 {% include "_blocks/tableOfContents.html" %}